Taitava/obsidian-shellcommands/README.md

 - You need to define your vault's directory manually in the settings.
 I'll try to find a way to retrieve the path automatically.
 - Add support for some variables (like current file path, current vault path).
 Currently, only static commands are supported.
 - Detect and display errors the executed command might yield.
 Currently, the result of a command is just ignored.

+### Would be nice to have features (these are not so important):
+- Add configurable environment variables, that will be passed to the executed processes.
+This way you could for example indicate tell your own made script/program that you initiated it from Obsidian, in case it happens to have practical benefit.
+- A configurable timeout (milliseconds).
+If the command execution takes longer than the timeout, a kill signal would be sent (`SIGTERM`).
+Timeout could be defined in the settings, and it would be turned off by default.
+Currently, there is no timeout.